 cooperative-education

 Co-operative Education is a unique learning opportunity that extends classroom theory and learning into practical experience in business, industry and the community.
-It consists of a classroom component and a workplace component and may be planned as a single or multiple credit program.
+It consists of a

-Co-operative Education gives students the opportunity to:
+Cooperative Education gives students the opportunity to:

-- Make connections between school and work and to "try out" a career of interest before finalizing plans for postsecondary education, training or employment;
+- Make connections between school and work and to "try out" a career of interest before finalizing plans for post-secondary education, training or employment;

 - See the relevance of their classroom learning in a work setting;